t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 The "winbuild" folder under the 2300ADS-CPM github contains the same files, but pre-packed with the Z80-SIM CP/M emulator which runs on Windows.
-Z80-SIM is just enough CP/M to allow you to rebuild the the system, and product the ACOPYSYS.COM system generation tool.
+Z80-SIM is just enough CP/M to allow you to rebuild the the system, and produce the ACOPYSYS.COM system generation tool.
 See that folder for specific instruction to perform the build.

 ## 2300 ADS 58k CP/M 2.2 v1.85